Boost Event-Driven Tactile Learning with Location Spiking Neurons: Experiments

 \section{Experiments}

-In this section, we extensively evaluate our proposed models.
-Specifically, we first conduct experiments on the Hybrid\_SRM\_FC built with TSRM and LSRM neurons.
-Then, we demonstrate the superior performance of the Hybrid\_LIF\_GNN built with TLIF and LLIF neurons.
-Finally, we compare the two models on the benchmark datasets.
+We extensively evaluate our proposed models and demonstrate their effectiveness and efficiency on event-driven tactile learning, including event-driven tactile object recognition and event-driven slip detection.
+Specifically, we first conduct experiments on the Hybrid\_SRM\_FC to show that location spiking neurons can improve event-driven tactile learning.
+Then, we utilize the experiments on the Hybrid\_LIF\_GNN to show that location spiking neurons are user-friendly and can be incorporated into more powerful spike-based learning frameworks to further boost event-driven tactile learning.
 The source code and experimental configuration details are available at \url{https://github.com/pkang2017/TactileLSN}.